garychou/presentfuture/content/03-how.md

 # Let's work together.

-We work with public, philanthropic, and private funders—including investors—to shape funding approaches that make this possible.
+We work with public, philanthropic, and private funders and investors to shape funding approaches that make this possible.

 We help them: